 Focused Growth Institutions.
 The seven focused growth institutions identified by the Board of Governors in 1998 have been very successful in increasing enrollment, with 27 percent growth in the first five years.
 Even with new resources from the General Assembly in 2004, the continued expansion of the focused growth campuses will place additional strains on their support services.
 The requests of \$1 million per institution in the first year and \$2 million in the second year will assist these campuses in dealing with the results of their great success and help them to achieve their goal of 50 percent growth in the next decade.
-The Board also seeks \$500,000 in recurring funds in the first year to provide a revolving fund for distance learning initiatives at the focused growth campuses. \$(\$7,500,000 - \$14,500,000)
+The Board also seeks \$500,000 in recurring funds in the first year to provide a revolving fund for distance learning initiatives at the focused growth campuses.

 Special Needs Institutions.
-The missions and limited sizes of two institutions-the North Carolina School of the Arts and the University of North Carolina at Asheville- make it difficult for them to generate sufficient funds from the student credit hour enrollment funding model to provide all of the academic and support services that students need.
+The missions and limited sizes of two institutions-The North Carolina School of the Arts and the University of North Carolina at Asheville- make it difficult for them to generate sufficient funds from the student credit hour enrollment funding model to provide all of the academic and support services that students need.
 In 2003-04, the General Assembly recognized these special needs by appropriating \$500,000 in recurring funds for each institution.
-Although these funds have been extremely valuable, additional support is needed to fully develop important services at these two campuses. (\$1,500,000 - \$3,000,000)
+Although these funds have been extremely valuable, additional support is needed to fully develop important services at the two campuses.

 NCSA Film Archives.
-The Board of Governors requests staffing and equipment funds for the Moving Image Archives of the School of Filmmaking at the North Carolina School of the Arts requests staff and equipment to ensure that this nationally recognized collection can be professionally catalogued.
+The Moving Image Archives of the School of Filmmaking at the North Carolina School of the Arts requests staff and equipment to ensure that this nationally recognized collection can be professionally catalogued.
 The collection consists of more than 25,000 16mm, 35mm, and 70mm motion picture titles (of which 17,500 remain uncatalogued); 1,000 8mm, 16mm, and 35mm shorts, documentaries and newsreels; and 4,500 35mm previews of coming attractions.
-Unless brought into full compliance with current archival standards, the Moving Image Archives cannot become a member of the International Federation of Film Archives, which would bring global recognition to North Carolina, the Archives, and the School's Filmmaking Program. (\$515,000 - \$500,000)
+Unless brought into full compliance with current archival standards, the Moving Image Archives cannot become a member of the International Federation of Film Archives, which would bring global recognition to North Carolina, the Archives, and the School's Filmmaking Program.